 Step 1 for this project was to get the flooring in, because the flooring affects the height of where to place the faucet.
 So, we got the flooring in!

-After the flooring was installed, we picked the vanity out, ordered the sink and countertop and ordered the faucet parts.
-When it was time to figure out placement, this is what we did…
+After the flooring was installed, we picked the vanity out, ordered the sink and countertop and ordered the faucet parts (more on this later in this post).
+The next step of the renovation was to figure out the height for the wall faucet.

 - Have your flooring in place.
 This gives you a starting point for your measurements.